StonyBrook-Lin626-F16/main/README.md

 >
 >  An interesting application nugget

-Short paper are limited to four (4) pages excluding references, long papers to eight (8).
+Short papers are limited to four (4) pages excluding references, long papers to eight (8).
 For formatting guidelines (and a Latex template that takes care of everything for you), see the [official ACL style files](http://acl2016.org/files/acl2016.zip).
 It is important that your papers conform to these requirements because computational conferences expect camera-ready submissions that require no further typesetting.